|

 and exercises.
 The First World War prevented confrontations

 between those groups and the start of "Home Rule".
+The First World War changed everything.
+Easter 1916, during

 a military rising, the Republic of Ireland was declared in the